risingBirdSong/visualizeHOFs/readme.md

 - [x] create a basic function that we'll use to transform our input number array

-* [ ] animate the process of the transform function being applied to each number individually
+* [x] animate the process of the transform function being applied to each number individually

 # design / layout

 - [ ] consider using react router to make the links take the user to different components.

-* [ ] align numbers with array brackets vertically
+* [x] align numbers with array brackets vertically

+- [] make mobile friendly?

 - [ ] add a list of further reading to already high quality explanations of how HOF works and the advantages. no need to reinvent the wheel here.